cyndinz/cyndinz/README.md

 - 📖 I’m reading the Airbnb Story and some sicence books <br>
 - 📈 I’m learning big data and data mining for 1.5 quarter of 2024 <br>
+- 🧿 I will be learning quantumn computing for the second 1.5 quarter of 2024 <br>
 - 👀 I’m looking for help with code review  <!--- ☕ I'm quitting coffee (day 42), to avoid caffeine fool my adenosine receptors <br>-->
 - 🎞  My favourite TV shows are Billions, Sherlock and Person of Interest <br>
 - 👨‍🔬 My favourite scientists are Alan Turing and Albert Einstein <br>